datastaxdevs/workshop-ai-as-api/README.md

 construct its pieces as the data arrives from the database.

-This is the reason why Swagger is unable to parse it as JSON even though it _is_ a valid JSON.
+This is the reason why Swagger is unable to parse it as JSON even though it _is_ a valid JSON (i.e. Swagger will display it as a unformatted big piece of text).
 You may want to go back to the `bash` console for this endpoint and check the result of:

 ```